paesanilab/MBX/README.md

 is still under development, and might not work as expected for situations that have not been tested.

+PLEASE REPORT ANY ISSUES IN OUR [GOOGLE GROUPS PAGE](https://groups.google.com/g/mbx-users)

 ## Compilation and Installation
 The following requirements need to be fulfilled in order to succesfully install the software
 - g++/gcc v4.9 or higher [and icpc/icc v2017 or higher - optional]